-Each Business Administration major requires 9 courses.
+Each Business Administration major requires nine courses.
 Students desiring to earn a second Business Administration major must fulfill the course requirements for both majors.

-Some Business Administration (BADM) courses will fulfill requirements of both majors, but a second Business Administration major will add 2 to 5 additional BADM courses during a student’s junior and senior years since each Business Administration major requires unique advanced coursework.
+Some Business Administration (BADM) courses will fulfill requirements of both majors, but a second Business Administration major will add two to five additional BADM courses during a student’s junior and senior years since each Business Administration major requires unique advanced coursework.